-- a resilient, high-flex ionomer casing layer that increases ball speeds and lowers long game spin
+- a resilient, high-flex casing layer that increases ball speeds and lowers long game spin

-- a cast urethane elastomer cover (the softest cover ever for 2021) that enables maximum short game control and spin around the greens
+- a cast thermoset urethane cover that enables maximum short game control and spin around the greens

 Along with the TP5, the TP5x is a successful Tour ball from TaylorMade that is endorsed by the likes of Rory McIlroy, Dustin Johnson, and Collin Morikawa.

 The TP5x is suitable for high swing speeds due to its high compression of around 98.
 It’s the firmer ball in the TP5 line, designed for maximum ball speed, high launch off the tee with a steep angle of descent, and low spin with longer clubs.

 At the same time, the TP5x provides excellent tee-to-green performance that includes a softer feel and ample spin around the greens.
 It has a five-piece construction that consists of:

 - a Tri-Fast Core, consisting of four increasingly stiff layers, that increases carry, reduces drag, and increases greenside spin; these layers are known as the Speed-Layer System

 - a dual-spin cast urethane cover that enhances durability and delivers optimal feel through the entire bag